Blender (software): Rendering

 Blender includes three render engines since version 2.80: EEVEE, Workbench and Cycles.

 Cycles is a path tracing render engine.
 It supports rendering through both the CPU and the GPU.
 Cycles supports the Open Shading Language since Blender 2.65.

-Cycles Hybrid Rendering is possible in Version 2.92 with Optix.
+Cycles Hybrid Rendering is possible in Version 2.92 with OptiX.
 Tiles are calculated with GPU in combination with CPU.

-EEVEE is a new physically based real-time renderer.
+EEVEE is physically based real-time renderer.
 While it is capable of driving Blender's real-time viewport for creating assets thanks to its speed, it can also work as a renderer for final frames.

 Workbench is a real-time render engine designed for fast rendering during modelling and animation preview.
 It is not intended for final rendering.
 Workbench supports assigning colors to objects for visual distinction.